ingobeans/eco/readme.md

 usage: `eco <from>-<to> <any data to be converted>`

-`from` and `to` may be any characters in order of any allowed format, so "binary", "b" and "bin" will all referance the same format.
+`from` and `to` may be any characters in order of any allowed format, so "binary", "b" and "bin" will all reference the same format.

 formats